-Entrance Health Examination and Laboratory Studies.

-- Current CPR Certification including resuscitation and choking measures for baby, child, and adult with one man and two-man rescue procedures.

-- ∠ Current Pennsylvania R.N.
-License.

-- Current Malpractice Insurance Certificate.
+- Entrance Health Examination and Laboratory Studies. - ZZ Current CPR Certification including resuscitation and choking measures for infant, child, and adult with one person and two-person rescue procedures, and review of an Automated External Defibrillator. - ZZ Current Pennsylvania R.N.
+License. - ZZ Current Malpractice Insurance Certificate.

 Transfer of Liberal Education Course Credit.

 Up to 64 credits in applicable liberal education courses may be transferred from accredited colleges or universities.
-A grade of AC® or better must have been earned, and courses must be evaluated as equivalent to appropriate Villanova courses.
+A grade of AC@ or better must have been earned, and courses must be evaluated as equivalent to appropriate Villanova courses.